dart-lang/site-www/src/language/isolates.md

           default:
             // TODO: add support for other resources. throw Exception('Resource endpoint sent to isolate port has an ' 'unexpected type.
-The options are: photos, albums, todos, and' ' users');
+The options are: photos, albums, TODOs, and' ' users');
         }
       } else {